-Card Reader: This input device reads the data of the card which is stored in the magnetic strip on the back side of the ATM card.
-When the card is swiped or inserted into the given space the card reader captures the account details and passes it to the server.
-On the basis of account details and the commands received from the user server allows cash dispenser dispense the cash.
+Card Reader: This input device reads the data of the card, which is stored in the magnetic strip on the back side of the ATM card.
+When the card is swiped or inserted into the given space, the card reader captures the account details and passes them to the server.
+On the basis of account details and the commands received from the user, the server allows the cash dispenser to dispense the cash.

-Keypad: It helps the user to provide the details asked by the machine like personal identification number, amount of cash, receipt required or not, etc. The PIN number is sent in the encrypted form to the server.
+Keypad: It helps the user to provide the details asked by the machine-like personal identification number, amount of cash, receipt required or not, etc. The PIN number is sent in encrypted form to the server.

 Speaker: It is provided in the ATM to produce the audio feedback when a key is pressed.

-Display Screen: It displays the transaction related information on the screen.
+Display Screen: It displays the transaction-related information on the screen.
 It shows the steps of cash withdrawal one by one in sequence.
-It can be a CRT screen or a LCD screen.
+It can be a CRT screen or an LCD screen.

-Receipt Printer: It provides you the receipt with details of transactions printed on it.
-It tells you date and time of transaction, the withdrawal amount, balance, etc.
+Receipt Printer: It provides you with the receipt with details of transactions printed on it.
+It tells you the date and time of the transaction, the withdrawal amount, the balance, etc.

 Cash Dispenser: It is the main output device of the ATM as it dispenses the cash.
-The high precision sensors provided in the ATM allows cash dispenser to dispense the correct amount of cash as required by the user.
+The high-precision sensors provided in the ATM allow the cash dispenser to dispense the correct amount of cash as required by the user.

 How ATM works

-To start the functioning of ATM, you have to insert plastic ATM cards inside the ATM machines.
-In some machines you have to drop your cards, some machines allows swapping of cards.
+To start the functioning of the ATM, you have to insert plastic ATM cards inside the ATM machines.
+In some machines, you have to drop your cards; some machines allow the swapping of cards.
 These ATM cards contain your account details and other security information in the form of a magnetic strip.
-When you drop/swap your card, machine gets your account information and asks for your PIN no. After the successful authentication, machine will allow financial transactions.
+When you drop/swap your card, the machine gets your account information and asks for your PIN no. After the successful authentication, the machine will allow financial transactions.